2000s Australian drought: Brisbane

 Brisbane water levels reduced to under 20% of capacity, having had no substantial inflow for five years.

 Brisbane organised to be supplied via larger dams, a pipeline and possibly also recycling.
 The Gold Coast Desalination Plant was constructed at Bilinga, delivering water from 2009.

 The drought in Queensland had mostly eased with Brisbane recording very heavy rain in May 2009, and premier Anna Bligh announcing that South East Queensland was no longer experiencing drought.
 Brisbane's dams were now at full capacity with the state in general experiencing its wettest spring on record.
 The end of the drought and heavy spring rains in Queensland culminated with devastating floods in December 2010 and January 2011.

 Perth

 In November 2006 Perth completed a seawater desalination plant that will supply the city with 17% of its needs.

 In 2010 Perth's dams registered their lowest inflows on record with the city itself recording its third-driest year on record, along with the hottest spring on record.

 Adelaide

 In South Australia work on a small pilot desalination plant at Port Stanvac, costing $10 million and with a capacity of 100,000 litres per day, commenced in January 2008, and was completed on 4 August 2008.
-In 2007 the Federal Government pledged to contribute funds and construction began on a $1.1 Billion 50Gl (gigalitres) desalination plant.
+In 2007 the Federal Government pledged to contribute funds and construction began on a $1.1 billion desalination plant with a capacity of 50 gigalitres.

-In June 2009 the South Australian Government announced that the plant's annual output was to be doubled from 50Gl to 100Gl, approximately 270Ml (megalitres) per day, providing up to 50% of Adelaide's domestic water supply.
+In June 2009 the South Australian Government announced that the plant's annual output was to be doubled from 50Gl to 100Gl, approximately 270 megalitres per day, providing up to 50% of Adelaide's domestic water supply.